GaloisInc/salty/README.md

   - Allowing state variables to range over values of an enumeration, rather than just integer values
 * Integrate with the slugs `GR(1)` synthesizer for the heavy lifting
-* Generate controller implementations in python, and potentially java
+* Generate controller implementations in Python, Java and C++.

 ## Building Salty